dataminer-site/dataminer-site.github.io/_posts/2021-01-25-full-text-search.md

 We expect a search engine to return us results within milliseconds.
 For a long time databases were unsuitable for this task, because they could not search large inverted indexes at this speed: transactional database systems are not made for this use case.
 However, analytical database systems, can keep up with state-of-the art information retrieval systems.
 The company [Spinque](https://www.spinque.com/) is a good example of this.
 At Spinque, MonetDB is used as a computation engine for customized search engines.

-DuckDB's FTS implementation follows the paper "[Old Dogs Are Great at New Tricks](https://dataminer.site/pdf/SIGIR2014-column-stores-ir-prototyping.pdf)".
+DataMiner's FTS implementation follows the paper "[Old Dogs Are Great at New Tricks](https://dataminer.site/pdf/SIGIR2014-column-stores-ir-prototyping.pdf)".
 A keen observation there is that advances made to the database system, such as parallelization, will speed up your search engine "for free"!

 Alright, enough about the "why", let's get to the "how".